From BR Bullpen

-At age 12, he was a star on a Little League baseball team that was national runner-up.
+At age 12, he was a star on the 1997 Little League World Series baseball team that was national runner-up.
 He hit over .500 as a high school freshman and sophomore.
 In the 2001 World Youth Championship, Milledge hit .522 with 3 HR and 10 RBI to help lead the team to a Gold Medal.
 He homered twice in the semifinals against Australia and made the All-Tournament team.
 In 2002, he was one of only two juniors to be named to the Baseball America High School All-America first team, after hitting .569 with 57 runs, slugging 1.128, driving in 71 in 109 AB and swiping 30 bases.
 Three days after the state finals (which the team lost), Milledge was expelled by Northside Christian High School.
 The expulsion was rescinded three weeks later.
 Lastings had admitted to having marital relations outside of marriage with his 15-year-old girlfriend.
 He went into a juvenile arbitration program including community service to avoid prosecution.

 The next year, Milledge again was a first-team High School All-American and he hit .414, slugged .818 and stole 43 with a decline year after transferring to Lakewood Ranch High from Northside Christian High.
 Milledge was walked intentionally frequently, leading to his move to the leadoff spot so that he could run.